Discrete Latent Structure in Neural Networks: Explicit Marginalization by Enumeration

 When one can afford to explicitly compute this objective, results tend to be unsurprisingly good in comparison to approximate approaches or relaxations.
 Of course, for large $\cZ$ enumeration is prohibitive. \begin{myexample}{\bfseries Neural attention as latent alignment.} Recall from \cref{ex:attn_relax} that the neural attention mechanisms can be seen as relaxed Categorical (one-of-K) variable.
 Using a Categorical latent variable instead is known as hard attention and was proposed by \citet{xu-hardattn} for image captioning. \citet{deng2018latent} observed that in the context of machine translation the model can be tackled with explicit enumeration.
 They proposed an explicitly-marginalized variational attention which performed the best on machine translation. \end{myexample}

 \begin{myexample}{\bfseries Variational Auto-Encoder with a discrete latent variable.} \citet{kingma2014semisup} propose a method for semi-supervised learning based on a generative neural network.
 Their model includes a categorical latent variable representing the target class.
 To train the model, they build a Variational Auto-Encoder, that is the posterior distribution over latent variables is approximated with a learned encoder network.
-To ensure that the encoder is correctly trained, they explicitly marginalize over the categorical latent variable, in contrast to the standard approach in setting (that is the reparameterization trick for continuous latent variables). \end{myexample}
+To ensure that the encoder is correctly trained, they explicitly marginalize over the categorical latent variable, in contrast to the standard approach in this setting (reparametrization trick for continuous latent variables). \end{myexample}

 Even when not affordable on realistic problems, we recommend implementing explicit marginalization for testing purposes.